FREQUENTLY ASKED QUESTIONS

 16. What is the deadline for applying?

-Applications for all four types of scholarships are accepted year round, but January 15th is the deadline for a full flight training scholarship for training that begins each May at Purdue University.
-Applications received after January 15th for a full flight training scholarship will be considered for the following year.
+Applications for all types of scholarships are accepted year round, but February 15th is the deadline for a full flight training scholarship for training that begins each May at Purdue University.
+Applications received after February 15th for a full flight training scholarship will be considered for the following year.

 ABOUT ABLE FLIGHT

 1. Is Able Flight a flight school?

 Able Flight is a scholarship organization, not a flight school.
 We work with flight schools that provide the training.

 We are supported through the generous donations of individuals, corporate sponsorships and foundation grants.

 Able Flight is a 501 c 3 nonprofit under IRS rules, and donations are tax deductible to the full extent of the law.
 Our Federal Tax ID is 20-5001037.

 It’s easy to make a donation on our website, or by sending a check to:

 5. Where can I learn more about Able Flight?